 I hope you’re well, Cash.
 My skin is still great by the way.

 I met Zion through the bank.
 He noticed I was having trouble communicating with the bank teller and offered to help.
 His English was just short of perfect, and he was really good looking, so we chatted.
 We continued to talk every time I went to the bank, and my visits became more and more frequent in hopes of seeing him.
 Eventually, he asked for my Kakao ID (the equivalent of a phone number), and I joyfully agreed.

-After this encounter, I immediately called my best friend, Rebecca, over to inspect his Kakao profile with me.
+After this encounter, I immediately called my best friend, Rebecca, to inspect his Kakao profile.
 She is Korean, so she translated some of the captions on his photos for me.
 Note: Kakao is like Whatsapp meets Facebook.
 It’s a texting app that you can update with pictures and statuses.

 The Guy I Met in a City of 17 Million